 Cert HE Zoo Management

-Would you love to start your exciting and rewarding career in the zoo industry, but without the commitment of a full degree?
+Would you love to start your exciting and rewarding career in zoo management, but without the commitment of a full degree?

 This one-year full-time course benefits from a unique combination of academic study with industry focused training in the management of zoo animals, including extensive access to our wide range of exotic species including primates, small carnivores, reptiles, amphibians and birds of prey.